 At the Global Fund's Seventh Replenishment Conference, over US \$15.70 billion has been raised for the next three years (Figure 4.1).
 Commitments come from public and private sector partners, and non-governmental organizations (Figure 4.2).
 With a goal of US \$18 billion, the Global Fund aims to build back progress toward ending HIV, tuberculosis, and malaria, build resilient and sustainable health systems, and strengthen pandemic preparedness.
 Many partners have increased their commitments by over 30% from the sixth replenishment with several countries pledging for the first time.
-Recently, Luxembourg has announced an additional pledge of 3 million Euros.
+Recently, Singapore announced a pledge of USD \$1 million.

-Source: The Global Fund, updated February 13, 2023
+Source: The Global Fund, updated January 30, 2023